-Within Research Services a Research Contracts Officer or Legal Counsel will liaise with you, the sponsor and any other party involved and will determine what kind of sponsored research agreement is required.
+Within Research Services a Research Contracts Officer or Legal Counsel will liaise with you, the sponsor and any other party involved to determine what kind of sponsored research agreement is required.

 - Research Services prefers to use its standard Sponsored Research Agreement as the model for most research agreements.
-If you are in direct communication with the sponsor before Research Services gets involved, please offer our standard terms or instruct Research Services to do so on your behalf.
+If you are in direct communication with the sponsor before Research Services is involved, please offer the standard terms or instruct Research Services to do so on your behalf.